DataBrewery/cubes/doc/model.rst

 ..
 TODO: move this into recipes

-Cubes in a model will inherint mappings and joins from the model.
+Cubes in a model will inherit mappings and joins from the model.
 The mappings are merged in a way that cube's mappings replace existing model's mappings with the same name.
 Joins are concatenated or merged by their name.